The Top-6 Messaging Apps for Windows Users

 Telegram

 Telegram is another popular chat app similar to WhatsApp.
-Although it can't compete with Facebook, it offers one huge advantage - users don't have to disclose their phone numbers to their contacts, making it a safer choice for many small business owners.
+According to Statista's messaging platform analysis, although it can't compete with Facebook's user base, it offers one huge advantage - users don't have to disclose their phone numbers to their contacts, making it a safer choice for many small business owners.
+Telegram's privacy policy emphasizes this enhanced privacy approach compared to traditional phone number-based messaging platforms.

 The Telegram desktop app is much more minimal than the mobile version, but you'll still be able to send texts or make calls.